 If you have experience in the assessment/management of women with urinary tract symptoms and are already competent in the clinical skill of ano-rectal examination you are likely to be able to apply the learning from this course to your clinical practice with less additional support/training.
 Guidance will be given as to how you can develop your knowledge/skills further following the course.

 If you have no or limited experience in the assessment/management of women with urinary tract symptoms then you are less likely to be able to apply the learning from this course to your clinical practice unless you have further support/training.
 If you are not competent in the clinical skill of ano-rectal examination then you will need to attend specific skills training on ano-rectal examination in order to include the assessment/management of men with lower urinary tract symptoms in your scope of practice.
 In both of these situations this course will still achieve the programme objectives, but there will be limited application to your clinical practice.

 You must complete the ‘Statement in relation to scope of practice’ that you will need to complete prior to your place being confirmed on the course.

 Statement in relation to scope of practice

-You have experience in the assessment/management of women with urinary tract symptoms.
+I confirm that I have experience in the assessment/management of women with urinary tract symptoms.
+Tick to confirm: ☐

-You have read the ‘Relevance of this course to your scope of practice’ section and are aware that you are responsible for identifying whether the assessment/management of men with lower urinary tract symptoms will be within your personal scope of practice on completion of the course.
+I confirm that I have read the ‘Relevance of this course to your scope of practice’ section and am aware that I am responsible for identifying whether the assessment/management of men with lower urinary tract symptoms will be within my personal scope of practice on completion of the study day.
+Tick to confirm: ☐

 Delegate Terms and Conditions